 Collaboration of Vaughan & Dufour

-Life can take unexpected turns, both devastating and glorious.
-In the case of Rachel Dufour, a great deal was added to my art life when she walked into my world at a challenging time with health issues in 2014.
-Since then, this warm and hard-working person has become a productive assistant to the building of my work, and, ultimately, a fine assemblage artist.
+Rachel Dufour has become a productive assistant to the building of my work, and, ultimately, a fine assemblage artist.
 For more than 10 years we have been working together on art.
-Our work visually harmonizes so well together that I am, time and again, thrilled to hang a show with Rachel Dufour.
+Our work visually harmonizes so well together that I am, time and again, thrilled to hang a show with this creative thinker.

 Examples of Vaughan-Dufour Duo Pieces